1 Corinthians Chapter Nine

 1 Corinthians 9:13 & 14

-Don't you know that those who work in the temple get their food from the temple, and those who serve at the altar share in what is offered on the altar?
-In the same way, the Lord has commanded that those who preach the gospel should receive their living from the gospel.
+Don't you know that those who work in the Temple get their food from the Temple, and those who serve at the altar get a share of the sacrifices offered there?
+In the same way, the Lord directed that those who proclaim the Good News should get their living from the Good News.

 Paul says again that the biblical pattern is for God's servants to be taken care of by God through the offerings at the temple.